Thursday, August 25, 2011

 Art in Beijing

-Prior to making the trip to China this time,I decided I would apply to see if I could attend a art residency in Beijing, to coincide with Brianna doing her 12 month university degree at Fudan and Shandong.
+Prior to making this trip to China, I decided I would apply to attend an art residency in Beijing, to coincide with Brianna doing her 12 month university degree at Fudan and Shandong.

-. .
-Red Gate Residency has been working to develop an initiative to bring innovative individuals working on socially and environmentally responsible projects to Beijing. . . .
+Red Gate Residency has been working to develop an initiative to bring innovative individuals working on socially and environmentally responsible projects to Beijing.

-However, after serious consideration I dec
+However, after serious consideration, I dec

 So we decided to continue with the ART theme, with a visit to the innovative and exciting

-798 Art District, at Dashanzi..
+798 Art District, at Dashanzi.

-There are sooooooo many studios to look through. . .
+There are sooooooo many studios to look through.

-Beijing Tokyo Art project, Art Scene Beijing,
+White space Beijing, Beijing Tokyo Art project, Art Scene Beijing ...

 798 photo Beijing and The Long March space are all worth a visit.